scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/3-executive-summary.md

 Finally, the Plan summarises the findings set out in [Scotland’s Future Skills Action Plan – Evidence and Analysis Annex](https://www.gov.scot/isbn/9781839601057/) which we have published it to provide more detail on Scotland’s strengths and weaknesses and the long-term and emerging challenges facing the labour market.

 Meeting Scotland’s skills challenges cannot be met by Government alone, and will require collective action from across society and the economy.
-The publication of the Future Skills Action Plan’s first phase is a step towards achieving this goal.
+The publication of Scotland's Future Skills Action Plan’s first phase is a step towards achieving this goal.